 D. Rita tinha uma côrte de primos, uns que se contentavam de serem primos, outros que invejavam a sorte do marido.

-D. Rita had a court of cousins, some content to be merely cousins, others envious of her husband's fortune.
+D. Rita had a court of cousins, some who were content to be cousins, others who envied their husband's luck.

 O mais audacioso não ousava fital-a de rosto, quando o ella remirava com a luneta em geito de tanta altivez e zombaria, que não será estranha figura dizer que a luneta de Rita Preciosa era a mais vigilante sentinella da sua virtude.

-The most daring ones dared not look her in the face, as she scrutinized them with her keen gaze, in a manner of such haughtiness and mockery, that it will not be strange to say that Rita Preciosa's magnifying glass was the most vigilant sentinel of her virtue.
+The most daring did not dare to look at her in the face, when she would look at them with a telescope in a way that was so haughty and mocking that it would not be an exaggeration to say that the telescope of Rita Preciosa was the most vigilant sentinel of her virtue.

 Domingos Botelho desconfiava da efficacia dos merecimentos proprios para cabalmente encher o coração de sua mulher.

-Domingos Botelho did not trust in his own merits to fully fill his wife's heart.
+Domingos Botelho doubted the effectiveness of his own merits to completely fill his wife's heart.

 Inquietava-o o ciume; mas suffocava os suspiros, receando que Rita se désse por injuriada da suspeita.

-He was troubled by jealousy; but he stifled his sighs, fearing that Rita might take offense at the suspicion.
+He was troubled by jealousy; but he stifled his sighs, fearing that Rita would be offended by the suspicion.

 E razão era que se offendesse.

-And the reason was that she might be offended.
+And it was understandable that she would be offended.

 A neta do general frigido no caldeirão sarraceno ria dos primos, que, por amor d'ella, arriçavam e empoavam as cabelleiras com um desgracioso esmero, ou cavalleavam estrepitosamente na calçada os seus ginetes, fingindo que os picadores da provincia não desconheciam as graças hippicas do marquez de Marialva.

-The granddaughter of the frigid general laughed at her cousins, who, for her love, groomed their hair with a ridiculous effort, or clattered noisily on their horses in the cobblestone street, feigning that the province's horsemen were unaware of the equestrian grace of the Marquis of Marialva.
+The granddaughter of the general, who had been scorched in the Saracen cauldron, laughed at her cousins, who, for her love, combed and powdered their hair with an unfortunate meticulousness, or rode their horses noisily on the sidewalk, pretending that the provincial bullfighters did not know the equestrian graces of the Marquis of Marialva.

 Não o cuidava assim, porém, o juiz de fóra.